carfew/carfew/README.md

 ## Running

 ## Testing
 We used Mocha and Chai for testing.
 Tests are stored in /tests directory.

 To run tests for this project, clone the project and then type the command 'npm test' or 'mocha' into your console from the project root folder.

 ## Additional Contact Info

+For questions related to Carfew development or to get in touch with the team, email Faith Chikwekwe at faith.chikwekwe@students.makeschool.com.